Grad Phase Students

 Graduate Program: None chosen yet

 Bio: Nico grew up in the suburbs outside of DC for most of his life until he went to William & Mary, during which he worked in a molecular pathology lab investigating the genetic states in glioblastoma.
 Following graduation, Nico scribed for endocrinology and oncology clinics, as well as continued cancer research at Mass Gen Hospital.
 His current research interests include using computational neuroscience to create biologically meaningful models for degenerative diseases.
-Outside of medicine and research, Nico loves to go on runs, explore new restaurants, and re-watching criminal minds.
+Outside of medicine and research, Nico loves to go on runs, explore new restaurants, and re-watching Criminal Minds.

 James Martin